The Malögin

 Description

-The suggested route leads over the Belvedere Tower, which stands directly at the edge descending into Bergell and offers a spectacular view into the valley.
-During the summer months, Pronatura presents exhibitions in the tower about the landscape history of Maloja and about changing contemporary topics.
-A bit of landscape history can be admired "live" in the stone pine forest between Maloja and the tower – there are several well-preserved glacial mills that remind of the glacial shaping of the landscape.
+The suggested route leads via the Belvedere tower, which stands directly on the precipice down into the Bergell valley and offers a spectacular view of the valley.
+During the summer months, Pronatura presents exhibitions on the history of the Maloja landscape and changing current themes in the tower.
+A bit of landscape history can be admired "live" in the Swiss stone pine forest between Maloja and the tower - there are several well-preserved glacier mills here, which are a reminder of the glacial influence on the landscape.

-Although the Malögin is quite steep, especially at the beginning, wheel tracks have been imprinted into the rock at some points – a sign that the path was probably also used by carts in the past.
-Below the Maloja Pass, the path (now more comfortable) leads past the ruins of the San Gaudenzio church and the "Torre" above Casaccia.
+Although the Malögin is quite steep, especially at the start, cart tracks have been carved into the rocky ground in some places - a sign that the path was probably used by carts in the past.
+Below the Maloja Pass, the path (now more comfortable) loops north past the ruins of the church of San Gaudenzio and then winds on to the "Torre" and down to Casaccia.

 Hidden Gem

-Visit to the glacial mill and the Belvedere Tower.
+Visit to the Glacier Mill and the Belvedere Tower.

 Safety Note